Visiting the gardens

 - a French garden supported by its original shale retaining walls

-- below it, a Promenade and a Meadow with geometrical plots and a Vegetable garden garden at its center
+- below it, a Promenade, a Meadow with geometrical plots and a Vegetable garden garden at its center

-The botanical collections have been enriched since 2016, with 550 species growing in the gardens today.
+The botanical collections have been enriched since 2016, with almost 800 labelled species growing in the gardens today.

 It is elegantly paved with sandstone and, looking South, the facade of the outbuilding is festooned with climbing Pierre de Ronsart roses, with rhododendrons and hydrangeas thriving at their feet.

 Looking West, Chinese and Japanese wisterias cover the Manoir’s facade.

 Looking North, the facade of the Manoir and its Tuscan loggia are kept clear.